NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/nhs-login/csharp/HelloWorldCombinedAuth/README.md

 ### Run using Makefile
 Alternatively you can set your environment variables in a file named `.env`.
 Then use the make command: `make run`.

 ## Using the application
 When you run the code, you should be able to load the application at `https://localhost:7114`.
-1. Click the button 'Login with NHS CIS2' to be directed to our mock NHS CIS2 authorisation service
+1. Click the button 'Login with NHS login' to be directed to our mock NHS login authorisation service
-2. Select an option to simulate a login and click 'Sign in'
+2. Sign in using a test NHS login user
 3. You will be redirected back to the application and the access token you have received will be displayed
 4. To use the access token in an request to the Hello World API, click 'Call API'
 5. The response from the API should read: